thnxdev/bot-gh/README.md

 GITHUB_TOKEN: This token is required to access Github's API.
 THANKS_DEV_TOKEN: This token is required to access Thanks.dev's API.

-Usage
+## Usage
-Once the Burden Bot is configured, it will start monitoring the repository's issues and pull requests.
-When it identifies a feature request raised by a requestor from a Fortune 500 company that has not sponsored the repo maintainer via Thanks.dev, it will leave a message asking for sponsorship.
+When the Burden Bot identifies an issue that is beyond the scope of the license, it will leave a message for the requestor.
+The message will include the following information:

+"This issue seems to be beyond the scope of [license], given that this is a [issue type] raised by [employee] [company] who’s currently not [funding] / [MAINTAINER].

+Please consider supporting the [project] & [ecosystem] by funding your dependency tree."

 The Burden Bot will continue to monitor the repository's issues and pull requests and perform the necessary actions based on the configured rules.

-## Conclusion
-The Burden Bot is an excellent tool for managing open source Github repositories.
-It can help reduce the burden on the repository maintainer and ensure that feature requests are managed efficiently.